yarri/LazyLoader/README.md

 LazyLoader provides efficient mechanism for lazy loading with closures.

 In LazyLoader one or more named closures can be defined.
-Any  closure is called just once when its output is needed.
+Any  closure is called at most once when its output is needed.

 Basic Usage
 -----------